-5.11 CLBMON-30 Lower Columbia River Opportunistic Assessment of High Flow Events developing a large relational database to manage all data types required for the analysis including life history information (e.g. capture and biological information), environmental covariates (e.g. flows or habitat), animal movements (e.g. telemetry), and other important program components (e.g. hatchery programs).
-That database is complete and we expect analyses to be submitted with the next annual report.
+5.11 CLBMON-30 Lower Columbia River Opportunistic Assessment of High Flow Events

+This monitoring program was initiated in 2009 and will be carried out over ten years.
+The program is focused on larger analyses of long-term datasets to evaluate how sturgeon habitat use and movements are influenced by environmental variables.
+These analyses were started in early 2019 but are not complete given more time than expected to develop databases and models.
+The first step was developing a large relational database to manage all data types required for the analysis including life history information (e.g. capture and biological information), environmental covariates (e.g. flows or habitat), animal movements (e.g. telemetry), and other important program components (e.g. hatchery programs).
+That database is complete and comprehensive analysis of long-term telemetry data is underway to evaluate how environmental variables (flow and temperature) influence habitat use and the probabilities of movement between key habitats (e.g. between staging and spawning habitats).